Wolverton Urban District: Premises

 Prior to 1919, the rural district council generally met at St Mary's Parish Hall on London Road in Stony Stratford.
 On becoming an urban district in 1919, the meeting place was moved to the Wolverton Science and Art Institute on Church Street in Wolverton, before transferring to a room at the McCorquodale Printing Works in 1944.
 During this time the council's offices were accommodated in various premises around the district.
 A converted house at 122 Church Street in Wolverton served as the council's offices from 1932 to 1949, but did not have a room large enough for council meetings.
 In 1949 the council acquired the former White Hart public house at 8 Market Square in the centre of Stony Stratford, which had been most recently used as a working men's club.
 The building was converted to become the council's offices and meeting place, and was formally opened on 12 March 1949.
 The council then remained based at 8 Market Square until its abolition in 1974.

-Abolition

-Following the Local Government Act 1972, the district was abolished in 1974.
-Its former area became part of the Borough of Milton Keynes.
-Initially, no successor parish was created for the former Wolverton Urban District, and so it became an unparished area, governed directly by Milton Keynes Borough Council.
-Parishes were re-established for the area in 2001.